Mumbai to Cartagena Flights — Guide 2026

 The quieter shoulder weeks outside the Indian festive season and the December-January and mid-year holidays are usually cheapest.
 Book 2-4 months ahead on this ultra-long-haul route, stay flexible on hubs and dates, and compare total journey time against the lowest fare.

-Most travellers prefer the Mumbai to Cartagena non-stop option.
-The direct Mumbai-Cartagena flight time is No non-stop — ≈ 26–34h via two stops (a Europe or US hub, then Bogotá).
-If you are flexible, 1-stop alternatives through major hubs can be 15-30 percent cheaper.
+There is currently no non-stop service between Mumbai and Cartagena — itineraries connect via a hub, with a typical journey of No non-stop — ≈ 26–34h via two stops (a Europe or US hub, then Bogotá).
+Comparing hubs side by side often saves 15-30 percent.
 FlightGPT lets you filter by "Direct only" or compare both side by side — useful when you want the cheapest Mumbai Cartagena ticket but are open to a layover.